 Different Types and Sources of Light Pollution

-2. Glare: Glare is a two-fold problem in which lights are reflected off surrounding surfaces so that the light scatters and causes vision problems.
-It doesn’t interfere with night vision, but makes it difficult to identify and place objects.
+Glare is a two-fold problem in which lights are reflected off surrounding surfaces so that the light scatters and causes vision problems.
+It doesn’t interfere with night vision but makes it difficult to identify and place objects.

-5. Light Trespass: Not only is this a form of pollution but it is also a crime in many areas.
+Not only is this a form of pollution, but it is also a crime in many areas.
 Light trespass refers to unwanted light entering someone’s property.
-It could be light from a sign coming into a residential area or any similar circumstance.
+It could be light from a sign coming into a residential area or any similar circumstances.

 Causes of Light Pollution